 • Then look for DATAPATH= in the third paragraph’s final line.

-• The contents are changed by = to reflect the proper data path.
+• The contents are changed = to reflect the proper data path.

 • The next step is to select File and then Save.